Philadelphia Eagles vs. New York Giants NFL Week 16 Odds, Plays and Insights for December 26, 2021

 Over/under insights

-- Philadelphia's games this season have gone over 40.5 points 10 of 14 times.

-- New York and its opponents have combined to score more than 40.5 points in five of 14 games this season.
+- Philadelphia has combined with its opponents to put up more than 40.5 points in 10 of 14 games this season.

-- The combined points per game average of the two teams, 43, is 2.5 points above Sunday's over/under.

-- These two squads surrender a combined 45.6 points per game, 5.1 more than this contest's over/under.
+- This contest's total is 5.1 points lower than the 45.6 these two squads combine to give up per game in 2021.

 Eagles stats and trends

-- In Philadelphia's 14 games this season, it has eight wins against the spread.
+- Philadelphia has eight wins against the spread in 14 games this season.

-- Philadelphia's games this year have eclipsed the over/under eight times in 14 opportunities (57.1%).
+- Philadelphia has hit the over in 57.1% of its opportunities this year (eight times in 14 games with a set point total).

+- The Eagles put up 26.0 points per game, comparable to the 23.6 per contest the Giants allow.

-- Philadelphia is 6-2 against the spread and 6-2 overall in games when it scores more than 23.6 points.
+- Philadelphia is 6-2 against the spread and 6-2 overall in games when it records more than 23.6 points.

-- When Philadelphia piles up more than 366.7 yards, the team is 5-2 against the spread and 5-2 overall.
+- In games that Philadelphia picks up over 366.7 yards, the team is 5-2 against the spread and 5-2 overall.

-- This year, the Eagles have 15 turnovers, five fewer than the Giants have takeaways (20).
+- The Eagles have 15 giveaways this season, while the Giants have 20 takeaways.

 - Click over to SISportsbook and find the latest spread, moneyline and total for Philadelphia's matchup with the Giants.